It seems like a century ago.

 I reflect to see where I was and how I got here so I can apply those lessons to my life today.
 Yeah – I’m responsible like that.

 If we’re being honest with ourselves, how many kids are thinking about lecture halls and professors at that point?
+Were you planning your financial future before you set foot on campus?
+If so, stop reading – you’re winning at life.

 Here are the 10 things I wish I knew before college.